Cavalier King Charles Spaniel: History

 During the early part of the 18th century, John Churchill, 1st Duke of Marlborough, kept red and white King Charles type spaniels for hunting.
 The duke recorded that they were able to keep up with a trotting horse.
 His estate was named Blenheim in honour of his victory at the Battle of Blenheim.
 Because of this influence, the red and white variety of the King Charles Spaniel and thus the Cavalier King Charles Spaniel became known as the Blenheim.

-Attempts were made to recreate the original Cavalier King Charles Spaniel as early as the turn of the 20th century, using the now extinct Toy Trawler Spaniels.
-These attempts were documented by Judith Blunt-Lytton, 16th Baroness Wentworth, in the book "Toy Dogs and Their Ancestors Including the History And Management of Toy Spaniels, Pekingese, Japanese and Pomeranians" published under the name of the "Hon.
-Mrs. Neville Lytton" in 1911.
+The exact relationship of the different toy spaniels was a matter of much debate among dog writers in the late 19th and early 20th centuries.
+In the book "Toy Dogs and Their Ancestors Including the History And Management of Toy Spaniels, Pekingese, Japanese and Pomeranians" published under the name of the "Hon.
+Mrs. Neville Lytton" in 1911, Judith Blunt-Lytton, 16th Baroness Wentworth documented her attempts to investigate their lineage by crossing Blenheims with the now extinct Toy Trawler Spaniels which she considered the best living representative of the 17th-century type.